LINAXN/blockbreaker-Game/README.md

 # blockbreaker-Game
 BrickBreaker game
- this game its jast one level .
+ this game is only one level .
  # instructions
  to move : "arrow key" , left and right